Danon5/GrappleColorMod/README.md

 Read the ModAssemblyReadMe file for documentation on the very primitive settings.

-Supports realtime config editing.
+Supports realtime (in-game) config editing.
 Remember to save your changes to the config.txt.